Marjorie Taylor Greene Illegally Filed Homestead Exemptions On 2 Homes

-Category: World Politics Hits: 0Last night we learned that Rep. Marjorie Taylor Greene, the QAnon congresswoman from Georgia, known for her assault rifle campaign videos, her polyamorous lifestyle, her palling around with nazis, and her confrontations with AOC, is also a tax cheat.
+Category: World Politics Hits: 4Last night we learned that Rep. Marjorie Taylor Greene, the QAnon congresswoman from Georgia, known for her assault rifle campaign videos, her polyamorous lifestyle, her palling around with nazis, and her confrontations with AOC, is also a tax cheat.
 You could have knocked me over with a feather.
 Source: WSB-TV, Atlanta ATLANTA — A Channel 2 Action News investigation has found that Georgia Rep. Marjorie Taylor Greene and her husband have two active homestead exemptions, which is against Georgia law.
 A homestead exemption is a big tax break any Georgia homeowner is entitled to for their primary residence.
 It is against the law to file for more than one.
 But Channel 2 investigative reporter Justin Gray pulled records showing that the Greenes are getting the tax break on two different homes in two different counties.
 In a statement, Greene’s office told Gray to mind his own business and called it a “pathetic smear” when he asked them about the homestead exemptions.
 Greene seems to have a history with the WSB reporter who broke this story, releasing a statement to them last night that said:

 Read more https://crooksandliars.com/2021/05/marjorie-taylor-greene-illegally-filed